Kuret/dotfiles-wsl/README.md

 # Dotfiles

-This repo contains my dotfiles and OS/Distro specific scripts, which will install:
+This repo contains my dotfiles and an install script utilizing the Nix package manager, which will install:
+- Nix
 - Git
 - Tmux
 - Neovim + Plugins